vellum/spectrogram-ish/README.md

 ![Screen capture](./screencapture.png)

-There's one folder in this project:
-- `spectrogram`, which contains the code used to make the visualization above

 # Installation

+There's a folder in this repo called `spectrogram`.
+It contains the code used to make the visualization above.

-1. Copy `spectrogram` into your processing sketches folder.
+1. Copy `spectrogram` into your Processing sketches folder.
 On a mac, this is typically `~/Documents/Processing`
 2. Open `spectrogram` in Processing.
 3. Now make some sounds (like talking, yelling, singing) and see things appear and change on screen.